jmackraz/baker-house/README.rst

   **STATUS:** Working, including integration with house_hub

 house_hub.py
   Small RESTful service based on Pyramid and Cornice.
-It uses <name here> python package to control Onkyo/Integra receivers.
+It uses onkyo-eiscp python package to control Onkyo/Integra receivers.

   Start the service (currently hardcoded to waitress) by executing this file as a script.
   As an alternative, if you want the magical restat of the app when you modify a source file, you can also start the service using pserve,